Human–animal communication: Birds

 Parrots are able to use words meaningfully in linguistic tasks.
-In particular, the grey parrot Alex learned one hundred words, and after training used English words to answer questions about color, shapes, size and numbers correctly about 80% of the time.
+For example, a grey parrot named Alex learned one hundred words, and after training used English words to answer questions about color, shapes, size and numbers correctly about 80% of the time.

-He also wanted to try to go without training, said where he wanted to be taken, such as his cage or the back of a chair, and protested when taken elsewhere, or when hidden objects were not where he thought they were.

-He asked a question, what color he himself was, which has been called the only question so far asked by a non-human animal.
+He also wanted to try to go without training; said where he wanted to be taken, such as his cage or the back of a chair; and protested when taken elsewhere or when hidden objects were not where he thought they were.
+He asked what color he was, which has been called the only question so far asked by a non-human animal.
 Scientific American editor Madhusree Mukerjee described these abilities as creativity and reasoning comparable to nonhuman primates or cetaceans, while expressing concern that extensive language use resulted in feather-plucking behavior, a possible sign of stress.

 Most bird species have at least six calls which humans can learn to understand, for situations including danger, distress, hunger, and the presence of food.

 Pigeons can identify different artists.
 Pigeons can learn to recognize up to 58 four-letter English words, with an average of 43, though they were not taught any meanings to associate with the words.

 Java sparrows chose music by sitting on a particular perch, which determined which music was played.
 Two birds preferred Bach and Vivaldi over Schoenberg or silence.
 The other two birds had varying preferences among Bach, Schoenberg, white noise and silence.

 The greater honeyguide has a specific call to alert humans that it can lead them to honey, and also responds to a specific human call requesting such a lead.
-By leading humans to honeybee hives so it can eat the discarded honeycomb wax after humans collect the honey.
+By leading humans to honeybee hives, it can eat the discarded honeycomb wax after the honey is collected.
 The human call varies regionally, so the honeyguide's response is learned in each area, not instinctive.

 Crows identify and respond differently to different human faces and can be trained to understand and reply to verbal commands.

 Fictional portrayals of sentient talking parrots and similar birds are common in children's fiction, such as the talking, loud-mouth parrot Iago of Disney's Aladdin.